Polish Society of the Phonographic Industry: History

-ZPAV was officially founded on July 11, 1991, following the recognition of the IFPI given in June of that year.
-In February 1995, ZPAV was authorized by the Polish Ministry of Culture to act as a rights management organization in the field of phonogram and videogram producers' rights.
+ZPAV was officially founded on 11 July 1991, following the recognition of the IFPI given in June of that year.
+In February 1995, ZPAV was authorised by the Polish Ministry of Culture to act as a rights management organisation in the field of phonogram and videogram producers' rights.
 This was followed in December with the right to collect a share of the 3% blank media tax, in the name of the producers.

-1995 also marked the beginning of awarding music awards by ZPAV.
+The year 1995 also marked the beginning of awarding music awards by ZPAV.
 The first gold and platinum awards were granted by ZPAV in February 1995.
 The Fryderyk annual award was presented for the first time in March.

 In 1996, ZPAV started signing agreements about collecting commissions for the broadcasting of sound recordings.
 Agreements with Telewizja Polska and the main commercial radio stations were signed in 1997 and with Polskie Radio in 1999.
 Agreements with other commercial premises where music is played were signed starting in 2002.
 Commissions were first distributed to the producers in 1998.

 In 1998, together with the Foundation for the Protection of Audiovisual Works (Fundacja Ochrony Twórczości Audiowizualnej, FOTA) and the Business Software Alliance (BSA), ZPAV found the Anti-Piracy Coalition.

 In 2000, ZPAV published the first official Polish record chart, OLiS.
 Airplay monitoring starts when an agreement with Nielsen Music Control is signed in 2006.